 11 facts about me:

-1. The only country I’ve been outside the US is Ecuador which would make the movie Cronicas the only foreign film I’ve seen where I’ve actually been to the country.
-Of course I would never expect Sid the Sloth (John Leguizamo) to be a serious news reporter or Doctor Octopus (Alfred Molina) to have a cameo as a Spanish-language anchorman for an Ecuadorian movie.
+1. The only country I’ve been to outside the US is Ecuador which would make the movie Cronicas the only foreign film I’ve seen where I’ve actually been to the country.
+Of course, I would never expect Sid the Sloth (John Leguizamo) to be a serious news reporter or Doctor Octopus (Alfred Molina) to have a cameo as a Spanish-language anchorman for an Ecuadorian movie.

 3. I have directed music videos for bands from England, Scotland, Germany, and South Africa.